haarikamanda/NetSynth/README.md

 ## **Model Implementation**

-The file `NetFoundModels.py` contains the class `netFoundDecoderModel.py`, which is essentially the implementation of our encoder-decoder model in PyTorch.
+The file `NetFoundModels.py` contains the class `netFoundDecoderModel`, which is essentially the implementation of our encoder-decoder model in PyTorch.

 ### **Evaluation Command**